Using Artificial Intelligence to Schedule Athletics Meets

 • Safe area to throw into

-• Ensure all athletes start behind the line.
+• Assign each athlete a lane.
+Make sure all athletes start behind the line.

 False Starts

 If an athlete jumps ahead clearly by eye, the starter recalls all athletes for a false start.
-There are no penalties for false starting, unless you are holding a licensed competition.
+There are no penalties for false starting.

 Volunteer Roles